flashypepo/myMicropython-Examples/micropython firmware/mylib_modules/README.md

 My MicroPython modules to compile with tool ‘mpy-cross’ as frozen modules.
 Preferable included into the firmware.

-2017-07** to be added
+Used in ESP32 building firmware.
+See VM: folder esp32/modules

+2017-0726
 sdcard.py

 2017-0522
-Used in ESP32 building firmware.
-See VM: folder esp32/modules

 Files:
 ili9341.py              rgb.py
 bitmapfont.py           max7219.py              servo.py